 Clearly Filtered vs. Zerowater: Technology

 There are major differences in the way each filter removes contaminants.
 Zerowater claims to use an ion exchange resin, while Clearly Filtered uses a blend of 7 different filtration medias collectively referred to as Affinity Filtration Technology.
-Using the extent of contaminant removal as a measure of effectiveness (232 for Clearly Filtered vs. 23 for Zerowater), Clearly Filtered technology has the edge, while Zerowater is a cheaper (yet still better than Brita) alternative.
+Using the extent of contaminant removal as a measure of effectiveness (232 for Clearly Filtered vs. 23 for Zerowater), Clearly Filtered technology has the edge, while Zerowater is a cheaper alternative.

 Clearly Filtered’s Affinity Filtration Technology uses both magnet-like chemical adsorption and a unique physical structure to provide superior contaminant removal.
 Through chemical adsorption, harmful contaminants are drawn to and locked into the proprietary filtration media, removing them from your water.
 The structure of the filter also enables maximum contact between the water and filtration media, allowing removal of up to 99.9% of contaminants.
 This dual-approach allows unique targeting and elimination of contaminants at a microscopic scale.
 In fact, Clearly Filtered is so powerful that it is able to remove contaminants present at levels measured in parts per billion.